rogelioprieto/linux-tips/_posts/2025-02-20-install-apps-and-packages-using-snap.md

 ## Solution:

-You can use the Terminal.
+You can use the Terminal and the snap command.

 ### Step by step: